MIST: An Efficient Approach for Software-Defined Multicast in Wireless Mesh Networks: Introduction

 The remainder of this paper is structured as follows.
 Section \ref{related} provides a review of related works in the field.
 Following that, in Section \ref{sys-formula}, the system model and the problem formulation as a bicriteria optimization problem are introduced.
 The proposed algorithmic approaches are discussed in Section \ref{algo}.
-Simulation results are presented in Section \ref{simulation}, and finally, Section \ref{con} concludes the paper by highlighting potential future research directions.
+Simulation results are presented in Section \ref{simulation}, and finally, Section \ref{con} concludes the paper.